aronvaughan/angular-login/README.md

 add getHeader() method to auth manager (can be used to also configure non angular calls - i.e. dropzone headers)

+### 0.0.11

+allow json token name to be specified for spring rest security - default to 'access_token' to match latest grails side release if you aren't getting the cookie value set, look here (and check the login response from the service, the json return value token name should match)

 ## TODO

 * figure out integration tests (angular only allows unit or functional)